 In order to qualify for graduation with distinction, students must complete at least 30 semester hours and less than 60 semester hours of graded coursework offered by Winston-Salem State University.
 A minimum grade-point average of 3.0 or higher is required.

 Any student desiring to receive credit toward graduation for courses taken at any other institution must secure in advance the approval of the department chair in the department where the course is taught and the department chair of the student’s major area.
-This approval must be documented on the form: “Permission to Take a Course at Another Institution.”
+This approval must be documented on the form: “Permission to Take a Course at Another Institution," which is available by using the Registrar’s Electronic Services Catalog.

 The institution at which the work is done must be fully accredited.
 A student who has earned 64 SH at a two-year institution cannot earn additional credit from a two-year institution.
 For credit, the courses must be completed at the C level or higher.
 The student is responsible for requesting that an official copy of his/her transcript is mailed to the Registrar at Winston-Salem State University as soon as the courses are completed.